 MetroSquash was founded in 2005 as an out-of-school time program for Chicago Public School students.
 The first MetroSquash class consisted of 10 fifth grade students, with the program operating out of rented space from the University of Chicago.
-Since the opening of the MetroSquash Academic and Squash Center in 2015, MetroSquash has been able to serve over 400 students in our out-of-school time programming.
-Our goal is to empower Chicago Public School students by providing academic support, squash and wellness, mentoring, enrichment, and community service opportunities.
+Since the opening of the Hussain MetroSquash Center in 2015, MetroSquash has been able to serve over 500 students per year.

 On average, students dedicate 10 hours per week to MetroSquash and that time is equally divided between academics and squash.
 We focus on four main outcomes: 1) increasing academic achievement, 2) improving health and wellness, 3) providing career and life skills training, and 4) engaging families in support of student.
 To date, MetroSquash has experienced a 100% high school graduation rate, 100% college acceptance rate, 100% college enrollment rate, and 88% of students are on track to graduate college.